gardener/gardener/docs/proposals/26-workload-identity.md

 read access.
 This `WorkloadIdentityBinding` CRD will be reconciled by a dedicated controller named `workloadidentity-refresher` from Gardenlet responsible to request OIDC tokens and write them into the target store.
-The workload identity `spec.config` will be also written into the target store.
+The workload identity `spec.providerConfig` will be also written into the target store.

 At the time this GEP is written, it is envisioned only secrets to be used as store targets.
 The token will be available on the data key